k10app/k10app/README.md

 This is an example command pulling directly from github, we would need to change to the correct URL

-`kubectl --namespace kasten-io apply -f https://raw.githubusercontent.com/kanisterio/kanister/0.93.0/examples/mysql/blueprint-v2/mysql-blueprint.yaml`
+`kubectl --namespace kasten-io apply -f https://raw.githubusercontent.com/k10app/k10app/main/blueprints/k10app-mysql-blueprint.yml`

 We then need to annotate our mysql statefulset

 ` kubectl --namespace k10app annotate statefulset/mysql kanister.kasten.io/blueprint=k10app-mysql-blueprint`

 ### PostgreSQL

 PostgreSQL is used to store our order information, firstly we need to add our blueprint to the kasten-io namespace.

+`kubectl --namespace kasten-io apply -f https://raw.githubusercontent.com/k10app/k10app/main/blueprints/k10app-postgres-blueprint.yml`

 following this we can now annotate the statefulset.